jamietre/CsQuery/README.md

 - [Create](https://github.com/jamietre/CsQuery/blob/master/documentation/create.md): Creating a new DOM from HTML in memory, a file, a stream, or a URL
 - [Render](https://github.com/jamietre/CsQuery/blob/master/documentation/render.md): Rendering your DOM back to HTML

 Everything else will be found here in the readme.
 It covers most common uses for reading HTML documents from files and URLS, and using it like jQuery.
-The jQuery documentation should be referred to for details on any method ported from jQuery; these methods should work exactly the same as the original.

 I also post about [CsQuery on my blog](http://blog.outsharked.com/search/label/csquery) from time to time.
 Here are a few tutorials from there: